camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/glassfish/chapters/01-bpm-platform/02-install-on-a-vanilla-glassfish.html.md

 The JDBC Connection Pool and the JDBC Resource can be configured by editing the file `domain.xml` inside the folder `$GLASSFISH_HOME/glassfish/domains/<domain>/config/`.

-The following example shows the configuration based on a H2 database.
+This could look like the following example for an H2 database:

     <domain>
       ...